◊◊◊◊

 (use these in all phases)

 Make a lunch salad with any desired combination of the following.
-Use as many veggies as you want and 3 to 4 ounces of protein per serving.
+Use as many fresh veggies as you want and 3 to 4 ounces of protein per serving.

 Veggies: